 By participating in Mathematical Olympiads or World Class Tests, students gain opportunities to nurture their logical thinking capacities through competing with and learning from counterparts over the world.
-However, Mathematical Olympiads (MO) has over the years become notorious for an overwhelming curriculum, demanding significantly accelerated learning and robotic training.
-That however is an over-generalization for competitive mathematics, which requires students to have a solid foundation of knowledge and concepts, so as to think out of the box instead of being guided to solve routine problems by traditional steps.
+However, Mathematical Olympiads (MO) has over the years become notorious for an overwhelming curriculum, demanding on significantly accelerated learning and robotic training.
+That however is an over-generalization for competitive mathematics, which requires students to have a solid foundation of knowledge and concepts, so as to think out of the box- instead of being guided to solve routine problems by traditional steps.
 The goal is for students to come up with creative problem solving strategies independently.

-The art of Mathematics is to learn a set of universal logic strategies, and to apply them skillfully in numerous ever-changing contexts and that is what this course gives first-hand experience of.
+The art of Mathematics is to learn a set of universal logic, and to apply them skillfully in numerous ever-changing contexts and this is what this course is aiming at helping its students to have a first-hand experience.